avanikawa/docs_haptik/docs/zendesk/sunshine.md

 ### Step 4: Sunshine Switchboard Configuration

-> Currently, Haptik will have to complete the Sunshine Conversation and Zendesk Configuration.

 Whenever there is a human assistant involved, there needs to be a decision maker which passes the control between different parties.
-The decision maker will correctly route control to the widget either from a bot or a live agent.
-Switchboard is the decision maker.
+The decision maker will correctly route control to the widget either from a bot or a live agent. **Switchboard is the decision maker.**

 Switchboard enables businesses to build a seamless integration between the chatbot solution and other Sunshine Conversations integrations, including the Zendesk Suite - enabling shared customers to take full advantage of the joint solution.